Simplified Chinese characters: Taiwan

+Southeast Asia

-In Singapore, where Mandarin Chinese is one of the official languages, simplified characters are the official standard and are generally used in all official publications as well as the government-controlled press.
-While simplified characters are taught exclusively in schools and are generally used in all official publications, the government does not officially discourage the use of traditional characters and still allow parents to choose whether to have their child's Chinese name registered in simplified or traditional characters.
-Furthermore, traditional characters are widely used by older generations and are widespread on signboards, stall menus, and decorations, among others.
+In Singapore, where Mandarin Chinese is one of the official languages, simplified characters are the official standard and are generally used in most of official publications as well as the government-controlled press.
+While simplified characters are taught exclusively in schools and are generally used in most of official publications, the government does not officially discourage the use of traditional characters and still allow parents to choose whether to have their child's Chinese name registered in simplified or traditional characters.
+Traditional characters are widely used by older Singaporeans, and are widespread on billboards, stall menus, and decorations, as well as in newspapers and on television.
+There is no restriction on the use of traditional characters in mass media, and television programs, books, magazines and music imported from Hong Kong and Taiwan are widely available, almost always using traditional characters.
+Many shop signs and menus in hawker centres and coffee shops continue to be written with traditional characters.

-In Malaysia, Chinese is not an official language, but over 90% of ethnic-Chinese students are educated in Chinese schools, which have taught simplified characters since 1981.
-Likewise, traditional characters are also widely used by older generations and are widespread on signboards, etc., albeit more common than in Singapore.
-Most of Malaysia's Chinese newspapers compromise by retaining traditional characters in article headlines but using simplified characters for content.
+Chinese is not an official language in Malaysia, but over 90% of ethnic-Chinese students in the country are educated in Chinese schools, which have been teaching in simplified characters since 1981.
+Traditional characters are also widely used by older people and are likewise widespread on billboards, to a greater extent than in Singapore.
+Most of Malaysia's Chinese-language newspapers compromise by retaining traditional characters in article headlines, but opting to use simplified characters for the bodies of articles.

-As there is no restriction of the use of traditional characters in the mass media, television programmes, books, magazines and music CD's that have been imported from Hong Kong or Taiwan are widely available, and these almost always use traditional characters.
-Most karaoke discs, being imported from Hong Kong or Taiwan, have song lyrics in traditional characters as well.
-Many shop signs continue to be written in traditional characters.
-Menus in hawker centres and coffee shops are also commonly seen in traditional characters.

-Education
+In Indonesia, Chinese is not an official language.
+However, the country is also home to a sizable ethnic-Chinese community, and similarly to Malaysia, ethnic-Chinese students typically receive their education in Chinese-language schools that almost exclusively use simplified characters.
+Traditional characters are seldom used, typically only for stylistic purposes.

+In education

 In general, schools in mainland China, Malaysia and Singapore use simplified characters exclusively, while schools in Hong Kong, Macau, and Taiwan use traditional characters exclusively.

 Today, simplified Chinese characters predominate among college and university programs teaching Chinese as a foreign language outside of China, such as those in the United States.